Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 	- Inform and provide inputs to operations and culture

 ## What
-- The creation of departmental sub-circles through governance
+- The creation of departmental sub-circles and assinage of roles through governance meetings based on Sociocratic practices.
-- Notion based project management; epics and tasks.
+- Notion based project management; tasks and epics.
+-

 | Member | Role |